Lucas-C/ludochaordic/content/2020-07-15-pelican-pingback-and-webmentions.md

 ![The only valid measurement of code quality: WTFs/minute](https://chezsoi.org/lucas/wwcb/photos/Best_Code_Quality_Indicator%20-WTFs_per_minute.png)

 The `send_pingback` & `send_webmention` functions in `linkbacks.py` are pretty straightforward.
-They are well tested, and are easily usable in another Python projet:
+They are well tested, and are easily usable in another Python project:

 ```python
 from linkbacks import *